 We might feel hesitant about our first trek even though we love the idea of going for a hike and sipping some tea while enjoying a mesmerizing view of our travel destinations.
 But Can our modest muscle could handle continuous walking?
 It brings many doubts.

 But get ready to blow sky-high.
-We had a solution you are looking for.
+We had the solution you are looking for.
 With relatively easy walking and little-to-no special gear, these are the ideal sites for first-timers.

-So, here’s a list of the 5 best trek in Nepal for beginners.
+So, here’s a list of the 5 best treks in Nepal for beginners.

 Where: Border of Myagdi and Kaski in Gandaki Province

 Distance: Around 1.5 km / 0.9 mile (1 hr trekking time)

 Best for: Early waking beginners for watching breath-taking Sunrise

 Want to see the Himalayas but aren’t quite ready to trek to Everest Base Camp?
 This trek delivers some of the country’s most magnificent and diversified landscapes, although having a lesser-known reputation.

 For those who have never hiked before this trek to Poonhill is a mix of reasonably simple walking and breathtaking landscape.
 Thanks for the trekking routes for easy and majestic mountain views making it one of the best places for trekking in Nepal to beginners.